marceljakob/40-manager-jinja/README.md

 ## Purpose
 This page is intended to provide a more in-depth guideline regarding the Jinja integration in FortiManager.
-It is intended to help colleagues, customers and partners XXX The repository a privately maintained guideline and has no association to the official fortinet documentation.
+It is intended to help colleagues, customers and partners to collect all necessary information on a single page und provide a proper enablement.
+The repository a privately maintained guideline and has no association to the official fortinet documentation.
 Furthermore, realistic examples from customer use-cases are shown and explained, which can provide a deeper insight into the Jinja configuration.